nballier/MIIC/README.md

 •	Output
 o	livrable sur "que sortez vous de google analytics"
 o	corrélation niveau de lisibilité de la page & temps passé / sentiment & temps passé
 o corrélation qualité des pages d'un point de vue sémantique & leur performance

 **SKILLS**
 Having conducted a report on a small dataset allows to you to be more familiar with what a programming language can do for business.
-You will be acquainted  with the notions of *datasets*, *NLP*, *wokflow* and, hopefully, *modelling*.
+You will be acquainted  with the notions of *datasets*, *NLP*, *workflow* and, hopefully, *modelling*.
 This will help you interact with data analysts.
 You will NOT become a data scientist in five days but this small-scale project will give you an idea of what data mining or data science potentially means for companies.